Proration is not difficult, but there are a few formulas you have to understand before getting started. Here’s how to prorate vacation days.

 If you’re working off of an annual period (as most companies do when it comes to vacation days), divide the number of days an employee has worked by the total number of days in a year and multiply it by the accrual rate at your company.
 Here’s an example:

 Janna works at a clothing boutique, which offers 2 weeks (or 10 days) of vacation per year.
-She was hired on May 1st of 2018, and her retail store functions on an annual period.
-So between May 1st and December 1st, she will have been employed for 244 days at the boutique in 2018.
+She was hired on May 1, and her retail store functions on an annual period.
+So between May 1 and December 31, she will have been employed for 244 days at the boutique in 2022.

 Divide the number of days worked by the total number of days in the period: